earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 ];
 ```

-(Sync queries are is not implemented yet as of Jan 2021.)
+(Sync queries are is not implemented yet as of March 2021.)

 ### Resolving Conflicts